★★★ out of ★★★★★

 The bodies start to pile up Dr. Fales becomes increasingly close to one of his patients, Julie Caffret (Marianna Hill), who’s in the middle of a clumsy divorce with Doug Caffret (Craig Wasson).
-Director Paulsen begins to slow mete out the facts, the suspicions, and the clues.
+Director Paulsen begins to slowly mete out the facts, the suspicions, and the clues.
 Twists, twists, and more twists arrive throughout the course of Schizoid!
 But who is the schizoid or is it schizoids!?!?

-The truly wonderful thing about Schizoid is both its willingness to explore the sleazier side of LA in the early 80s as well as existing as time capsule of the aesthetic of this time in filmmaking.
+The truly wonderful thing about Schizoid is both its willingness to explore the sleazier side of LA in the early 80s, as well as existing as a time capsule of the aesthetic of this time in filmmaking.
 Many directors try to replicate the sounds, the grime, and gritty grain of the era, but inevitably they fail.
 Without apology, Schizoid brings the viewer to a definite period in cinema history.
 If you’ve never experienced this era, or you’re jonesing for a trip down grindhouse lane, then Schizoid is for YOU!

 Not to mention, it’s got a pretty great tagline: “Dear Julie: Don’t let me do it again…”